From Heart and Lung Failure to 80-Mile Bike Rides

 For many years I was followed by my local cardiologist and lived a fairly normal existence.
 However, when I was in my 30's some minor heart failure issues began to appear.
 Each time it happened it was a little more severe, and I was treated with an increase in medications and/or additional new medications.

-In the fall of 1999, I was again evaluated at HUP for a heart transplant.
+In the fall of 1999, I was again evaluated at Penn for a heart transplant.
 This time, doctors determined that my weak heart was taking a toll on my lungs.
-I was now suffering from pulmonary hypertension (PH), and I would need to be evaluated for a lung transplant as well.
+I was now suffering from secondary pulmonary hypertension (PH), and would need to be evaluated for a lung transplant as well.
 I was placed on oxygen 24/7 and began the lung transplant evaluation process.
 The following year, I was cleared for transplant by both the heart and lung transplant teams and placed on the transplant waiting list.

 My wait was a little over three years, with one dry run and one stand by.
 In April of 2003, I finally received "my gift" and my second chance.